 "Sobre este título" puede pertenecer a otra edición de este libro.

-paperback.
+Paperback.
 Condición: Very Good.
-A well-cared-for item that has seen limited use but remains in great condition.
-The item is complete, unmarked, and undamaged, but may show some limited signs of wear.
-Item works perfectly.
+The book has been read, but is in excellent condition.
 Pages are intact and not marred by notes or highlighting.
-The spine is undamaged.
-Nº de ref. del artículo: 4BQGBJ012AOQ_ns
+The spine remains undamaged.
+Nº de ref. del artículo: GOR008251010

 Cantidad disponible: 1 disponibles